 Online Python Tutor is a free educational tool created by Philip Guo that helps students overcome a fundamental barrier to learning programming: understanding what happens as the computer executes each line of a program's source code.

-As of Dec 2013, over 500,000 people in over 165 countries have used Online Python Tutor to understand and debug their programs, often as a supplement to textbooks, lecture notes, and online programming tutorials.
-Over 6,000 pieces of Python code are executed and visualized every day.
+Over 500,000 people in over 165 countries have used Online Python Tutor to understand and debug their programs, often as a supplement to textbooks, lecture notes, and online programming tutorials.

 For instance, here is a visualization showing a program that recursively finds the sum of a (cons-style) linked list.
 Click the “Forward” button to see what happens as the computer executes each line of code.

 Read the research paper – Philip J. Guo.
 Online Python Tutor: Embeddable Web-Based Program Visualization for CS Education.
 In Proceedings of the ACM Technical Symposium on Computer Science Education (SIGCSE), March 2013.
 [BibTeX]